Powerlearnproject/se-assignment-day-2-git-and-github-Winnchester-25/README.md

 If data is Forked from GitHub, it is stored under your account whereas, cloning takes it to your local machine.

-2. Connection to the repo:
+2. Connection to the repo

 Forking retains a link to the original repo, allowing PRs whereas Cloning offers no direct link to the original repository.

-3. Use Case:
+3. Use Case

 Forking is ideal for open-source contributions or modifying public projects meanwhile cloning is used for local development and testing

-4. Visibility:
+4. Visibility

 Forking makes files publicly visible on your GitHub profile meanwhile Cloning makes your files private unless pushed to GitHub.